Customs warehousing offers traders a storage facility that delays the payment of VAT and import duty

 - Private Type E customs warehouses where a record-keeping system is authorised (instead of premises) and which traders can also be authorised to release goods for free circulation under LCP if required.
 However, the authorisation for this is stricter than for Types C and D.

-Read about the additional conditions for a type E customs warehouse in Notice 232 on the HMRC website
+Read about the additional conditions for a type E customs warehouse in Notice 232.

 Additional controls exist for warehouses used to store excise goods.